APEC – creating prosperity

-APEC gives us an equal voice with some of the biggest economies in the world on how to promote economic development in the Asia-Pacific region.
+APEC gives us an equal voice with some of the biggest economies in the world, to promote and shape economic development in the Asia-Pacific region.

-Leaders’ Week allows New Zealand’s political and business leaders to engage directly with global leaders and ministers on an equal footing.
-Throughout each year, APEC also gives New Zealand the opportunity to meet with key regional leaders, Ministers and senior officials to register a New Zealand view – an opportunity we would not otherwise have.
+Throughout each year, APEC gives New Zealand the opportunity to meet with key regional leaders, Ministers and senior officials and register a New Zealand view.
+These opportunities are valuable for smaller economies, such as New Zealand.